 More than 90 percent of all headaches do not have any obvious cause and are not associated with any recognizable, serious condition.
-But this does not mean that those affected by headaches should ignore their pain, as untreated headaches can erode quality of life and ultimately lead to disability.
+But this does not mean that those affected by headaches should ignore their pain.
+Untreated headaches such as migraines can erode quality of life and ultimately lead to disability.

 UC San Diego Health offers individuals with headaches or facial pain the expertise of neurologists with subspecialty training in headaches, facial pain and pain management.
 This level of specialized expertise is of value both in treating headaches and in screening patients for conditions such as brain tumors, stroke or neck problems that may be the root cause of headaches.

 We treat all types of headaches, including: